brikis98/yevgeniy-brikman-homepage/_posts/2023-03-15-working-backwards.md

 - **The "so what?"**: why should a customer care about what you're building?
 - **The value proposition**: how is what you're building better than what's out there?
-- **The messaging**: how do you convey what your product is and how its better in a way that's clear and compelling?
+- **The messaging**: how do you convey what your product is and how it's better in a way that's clear and compelling?
 - **The customer experience**: how will customers use what you're building?
 - **The must-haves**: which features make the press release?
 These are the must-haves to build right away; everything else is a nice-to-have.